Welcome to Bloomington Junior High School!

 You're a Knight, now.

-There is also a club offered for every kind of passion, whether it’s poetry, video games, or gardening.
-The junior high student voices are highly respected at BJHS.
+There is also a club offered for every kind of passion.
+Whether it is poetry, video games, or gardening, junior high student voices and involvement are highly respected at BJHS.

 Going Old School